British-Iranian aid worker appears in Iran court for propaganda trial | Law-Order

 The propaganda charge relates to her alleged participation in a rally in front of the Iranian Embassy in London in 2009 and giving interview to the BBC Persian TV channel at the same time, according to her lawyer Hojjat Kermani.
 After the trial on Sunday, Kermani said he expected the verdict within the next week.

-"Zaghari-Ratcliffe was fine and calm at the court session," he said.
+"Zaghari-Ratcliffe was fine and calm at the court session," he told Reuters.
 "I am very hopeful that she will be acquitted."
 The Iranian Judiciary was not immediately available to comment.

-Zaghari-Ratcliffe, who served out most of her five-year sentence in Tehran's Evin prison, was released last March during the coronavirus pandemic and kept under house arrest.
-Last Sunday Iran released Zaghari-Ratcliffe from house arrest, removing her ankle tag, but immediately summoned her to court again on the other charge.
+"OPEN-ENDED" DETENTION Zaghari-Ratcliffe, who served out most of her five-year sentence in Tehran's Evin prison, was released last March during the coronavirus pandemic and kept under house arrest until last Sunday.
+The authorities removed her ankle tag but immediately summoned her to court again on the other charge.

 Her husband Richard, who has set up the “Free Nazanin” campaign group and lobbied the British government to secure his wife’s release, said in a statement that "at present, Nazanin’s future remains uncertain, and her detention effectively open ended".
-The foundation was not immediately available for comment on Zaghari-Ratcliffe's trial.
+Antonio Zappulla, CEO of the Thomson Reuters Foundation, said in a statement that the second trial was a deliberate move to prolong her ordeal and her suffering.

+"It is incomprehensible that she faces further trauma as punishment for crimes that she did not commit," he said.
+British Prime Minister Boris Johnson, in a call with Iranian President Hassan Rouhani on Wednesday, said Zaghari-Ratcliffe must be allowed to return home to her family.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)